linebender/linebender.github.io/content/blog/2024-05-23-linebender-roadmap.md

 We'd initially thought of that this day would be an informal day of unstructured chatting about the ecosystem, but it fairly quickly turned into a semi-formal planning exercise, where we tried to figure out a roadmap for the next few months.

 What follows is a comprehensive summary of what exactly we're planning to do.
-We've tried to focus on blockers, where a missing feature in on project is stalling progress on other project, because those are the hardest barriers to coordination, and we wanted to take advantage of being in the same room together to knock them down.
+We've tried to focus on blockers, where a missing feature in one project is stalling progress on other projects, because those are the hardest barriers to coordination, and we wanted to take advantage of being in the same room together to knock them down.

-- **Priority:**
-- **Assigned:**
-- **Description:**
-- **Issue:**

 ## Vello